yaqwsx/KiKit/doc/fabrication/jlcpcb.md

 file can be directly uploaded to JLC PCB site.
 KiKit automatically detects the number of layers.

+If you want to name your files differently, you can specify `--nametemplate`.
+This option takes a string that should contain `{}`.
+This string will be replaced by `gerber`, `pos` or `bom` in the out file names.
+The extension is appended automatically.

 ## Assembly

 If you would also like to use the SMD assembly service, you have to specify